wso2/docs-is/en/docs/fragments/configure-recaptcha-for-sso.md

     - **Prompt reCaptcha after max failed attempts:**

-        Select this option to prompt reCAPTCHA only after the number of max failed attempts has been exceeded.
+        Select this option to prompt reCAPTCHA only after the number of max failed attempts exceed.

         If this option is selected, enter a value for the **Max failed attempts for reCaptcha** field as well.
 For example, if you enter 3, reCaptcha will be re-enabled after 3 failed attempts.